 What happens if I don’t earn the required class grade?

-If the Honors College student earns a course grade of B- or below, he or she will not receive Honors credit even if all the supplemental work is completed.
+If the Honors College student earns a course grade below a B, they will not receive Honors credit even if all the supplemental work is completed.
 The student will still get university credit for the course.

 What is the difference between an Honors contract and an Honors thesis project?

 An honors contract is appended to an existing non-honors course.
-An honors thesis project enables students to set up an entire course devoted to a research project that requires extensive reading, writing, and experimentation.
+An honors thesis is a research project that requires extensive reading, writing, and experimentation and extends 2 or more semesters.

 Can I cancel an Honors contract?